A Complete Italy Itinerary 7 Days

 Day 6 – Travel to Rome & Vatican City

-After a few days in Florence it is time to head to the capital of Italy – Rome.
+After two days in Florence and a day enjoying Siena, it is time to head to Rome, the capital of Italy.
 There are plenty of trains all throughout the morning that will take you the 90 or so minutes south.
-Try and get into Rome earlier than later so you will have more time to enjoy the city.
+Try and get into Rome earlier rather than later so you will have more time to enjoy the city.
 After checking into your hotel and grabbing some lunch it is time to already visit another country – Vatican City!

 » For an in depth guide about this experience check out the writeup of Visiting the Vatican.

-For highly rated hotels with great location & price, check out these for your stay in Rome:
+For highly rated Rome hotels with great location & price, check out these for nights 6 & 7:

 Take a look at some Italy guide books to better prepare you for your trip